-Food Poisoning
+Food Poisoning Information

 Every year about 5,000 people die from pathogens in food in the United States out of about 76 million become ill from food.
-The foods that may cause food poisoning include uncooked or undercooked foods mainly from animal sources, such as dairy products including cheese, meat, eggs or fish.

-Following are the symptoms of food poisoning:
+Following are the signs of food poisoning:

-• Nausea, Vomiting, Diarrhea
+• Nausea, vomiting, diarrhea

 • Bloody diarrhea or pus in the stool